compscikaran/agentic4j/README.md

 # Agentic4J

-A Manager to manage communication and work between multiple AI Agents
+A way to define workflows involving multiple AI Agents

 ## How the idea came about